herpingdo/Hakkit/README.md

-Pony
+Hakkit
 ====

 A (soon to be) Bukkit-like Minecraft modding API.
-Name will probably change.